Short overview of the asylum procedure

 • pre-elementary school education and preparation for children under the age of 7 who belong to the category of asylum seekers;

-• recognizing subsequent applicants as persons entitled to all the rights as the first time asylum seekers, including the right to have ID cards.
+• recognising subsequent applicants as persons entitled to the same rights as first-time asylum seekers, including the right to have ID cards.

 Suggestions of amendments to the First Draft of the amendments to the Asylum Act were proposed by some of the CSOs after the consultations.
 IDEAS and other CSOs suggested the following changes, which to a certain extent, reflect the proposals of other CSOs: